 (1) Slide-On Anchors—Transport Anchor

-The Transport Anchor is preferable for lifting columns.
-It slides onto and off of a single Kombi LT screw with a 1/2 in. [ 12 mm ] diameter, allowing for quick installation and removal.
-This anchor provides adequate capacity for typical column weights.
-For increased capacity, use longer screws.
-For added safety, use a second Transport Anchor with a screw inserted at 45°.
+The Transport Anchor is a potential option for lifting columns.
+It slides onto and off of a single 1/2 in. [ 12 mm ] Kombi LT screw, allowing for quick installation and removal.
+In some cases, a second Transport Anchor with a screw installed at a 45° angle opposite to the tilt-up direction may be recommended.

 (2) Screwed-In Anchors